Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Additional verification required")
 ```
-**Explanation:** Use parentheses to control the order of evaluation. `and` has higher precedence than `or`, but explicit parentheses make intentions clearer.
+ Use parentheses to control the order of evaluation. `and` has higher precedence than `or`, but explicit parentheses make intentions clearer.